 Finding your own records

-If you have left school in the past 15 years, contact your school, as they may still have the admission registers.
-If the school has closed or does not hold the records contact the Department for Education Information Release Unit.
+If you left school in the past 15 years, contact your school, as they may still have the admission registers.

 SACE

-You may also wish to contact the SACE Board of South Australia who can assist with access to SACE certificates, Senior Secondary Certificates, Matriculation, Leaving and Intermediate Certificates.
+Contact the SACE Board of South Australia (external site) for: SACE certificates, Senior Secondary Certificates, Matriculation, Leaving and Intermediate Certificates.

 TAFE SA